DevlessTeam/docs/html_sdk.md

 ### Sign Up

 Signing up a new user is as simple as adding `dv-signup` to your signup form.
+DevLess will redirect the user to the URL set in the **action** if the signup is successful.

 ```html
   <div class="dv-notify"></div>